 50 things to do before you’re 11¾

-In 2012 we developed 50 Things to do Before You’re 11¾ for the National Trust and the award winning campaign has since become their most successful behaviour change initiative to date.
+In 2012 we created 50 Things to do Before You’re 11¾ for the National Trust and the award winning campaign has since become their most successful behaviour change initiative to date.
 Designed to encourage a new generation of sofa-bound children to rediscover the joys of den-building and tree climbing, the ultimate aim of the campaign is to reconnect young people with nature and the environment.

 Today’s children spend 60% less time outside than their parents did at the same age and are more likely to be admitted to hospital for falling out of bed than out of a tree.

 Whilst the Trust is committed to tackling this challenge, the brief also put a strong emphasis on driving increased visits to their properties from their priority target ‘explorer families’ so the idea needed to elegantly tackle both business and social objectives.
 It was also an opportunity to reposition the Trust away from its historic image as an organisation that tells children to be quiet and keep off the grass.